gui2de/ppol768-spring23/Group Projects/group-5/week-12/W12_Writeup.md

 # Week 12 - High Frequency Checks (HFC's) Group Assignment
-Serenity Fan
-Alexa Coon
-Saloni Bhatia
+Serenity Fan, Alexa Coon, Saloni Bhatia

 ## Check 1: Survey Timing Check

 We want to characterize the most effective times during the day when enumerators obtain responses.
 If the check is repeated on a daily basis over a period of at least a month, patterns of responsiveness amongst the target population can be ascertained.
 To this end, we show results from the checks below, binning the survey start time into 1-hour intervals from 9:00-9:59 am, 10:00-10:59 am, ..., up to 5:00-5:59 pm.
 We define survey success, the dependent variable, as occurences in which:
-a) The enumerator found the household
+*a) The enumerator found the household
-b) Member of household was present
+*b) Member of household was present
-c) Consent to perform survey obtained
+*c) Consent to perform survey obtained

 We acknowledge that this assumes that surveys that were started were also completed during this enumerator visit.